icebob/vue-express-mongo-boilerplate/README.md

 **Note:** After a successful sign in with Facebook, a user will be redirected back to home page with appended hash `#_=_` in the URL.
 It is *not* a bug.
 See this [Stack Overflow](https://stackoverflow.com/questions/7131909/facebook-callback-appends-to-return-url) discussion for ways to handle it.

+**Update:** Added a commented workaround to App.vue, otherwise the FB users may end up on a blank page on redirect.

 ![GitHub Logo](https://upload.wikimedia.org/wikipedia/commons/thumb/2/24/GitHub_logo_2013_padded.svg/128px-GitHub_logo_2013_padded.svg.png)

 These are the instructions for GitHub: